Need to talk? Call 1800 882 436.

 Tips to reduce wound discomfort or swelling

-• Diet and preventing constipation: A high fibre diet is recommended, drink 2 to 2.5L of fluids daily, go to the toilet when you feel the urge and try not to ‘hold on’ or avoid going.
+• Diet and preventing constipation: Try to eat a high fibre diet including fruit, vegetables and wholegrains.
+Drink 2 to 2.5 litres (L) of fluids daily.
+Go to the toilet when you feel the urge and try not to 'hold on' or avoid going.

-• Compression: Apply 2 stacked pads with firm underwear.
+• Compression: Wear pads with firm underwear.

-• Pain relief: Take as prescribed.
+• Pain relief: Take pain-relief medicines as prescribed by your healthcare team.

 Caesarean wound

-You may have a waterproof dressing for 2 days.
-Once the dressing is removed you won’t need another one unless your healthcare professional recommends it.
+You may have a waterproof dressing on for 2 days.
+Once the dressing is removed you won't need another one unless your healthcare professional recommends it.

-Tips to care for your caesarean wound
+Tips for your caesarean wound

 What are signs my wound may be infected or not healing normally?

-• bleeding, smelly discharge or oozing
+• bleeding, smelly discharge or oozing from the wound

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.